bryankahl/Bestsellers-Project/README.md

 # Bestsellers Search Tool

-This project is a command-line tool designed to search for bestselling books based on different criteria such as author, title, publication year range, and publication month/year.
+This project is a command-line tool that I designed to search for bestselling books based on different criteria such as author, title, publication year range, and publication month and year.

 ## Key Features

-- **Author Search**: Allows users to search for books by a specific author.
+- **Author Search**: Allows the users to search for books by a specific author.
-- **Title Search**: Enables users to search for books by title.
+- **Title Search**: Enables the users to search for books by a title.
-- **Year Range Search**: Lets users find books published within a specified range of years.
+- **Year Range Search**: Lets the users find books published within a specified range of years.
-- **Month/Year Search**: Allows users to find books published in a specific month and year.
+- **Month/Year Search**: Allows the users to find books published in a specific month and year.

 ## Dependencies